cohesity/cohesity-powershell-module/docs/cmdlets-reference/restore-cohesityoracledatabase.md

 ## PARAMETERS

-### -CaptureTailLogs
+### -TaskName
-Specifies if the tail logs are to be captured before the restore operation.
+Specifies the name of the restore task.
-This is only applicable if restoring the database to its hosting Protection Source and the database is not being renamed.

 ```yaml
 Type: String